26sbyun/sanghunbyun-swe-interview-test/README.md

 ### Frontend Set-Up
 1. Navigate to the Frontend directory: sanghunbyun-swe-interview-test/StarterCode/frontend
 2. Install neccessary packages by running "npm install".
 3. Launch the server with "npm start".
-This opens a web browser at http://localhost:3000 displaying a list of six cards.
+Open a web browser at http://localhost:3000 to see the list of six product cards.

 ### Additional Notes
 - Deleting products on the front end also deletes them from the backend; to retrieve deleted products, restart the backend server.